WAMPUS

 But marriage grounds you.

-Then the ad started.
+Then the ad rolled.

 Yeah.